josdejong/mathjs/docs/datatypes/numbers.md

 math.format(ans, {precision: 14})  // '0.3'
 ```

-Alternatives are to use [Fractions](fractions.md) which store a number as a numerator and denominator, or [BigNumbers](bignumbers.md), which store a number with a higher precision.
+Alternatives are to use [Fractions](fractions.md) which store a number as a numerator and denominator, [BigNumbers](bignumbers.md) which store a number with a higher precision, or [bigint](bigints.md) which can store larger integer numbers.

 ## Minimum and maximum